Temple of Love (The Sisters of Mercy song): "Temple of Love (1992)"

 Following the release of the band's third album Vision Thing in 1990, there appeared to be no plans for a new record anytime soon, leading the band's record label Merciful Release to reissue the band's early non-album singles and B-sides, which had been out of print at this point, on the compilation Some Girls Wander by Mistake.
 This included the extended 12-inch version of the original "Temple of Love" recording.
-In conjunction with this release, The Sisters of Mercy also recorded a new version of "Temple of Love" featuring Israeli singer Ofra Haza, whom Eldritch was a longtime fan of.
+In conjunction with this release, the Sisters of Mercy also recorded a new version of "Temple of Love" featuring Israeli singer Ofra Haza, whom Eldritch was a longtime fan of.

-"Temple of Love (1992)" did not appear on Some Girls Wander by Mistake, but it did appear on The Sisters of Mercy's greatest hits album A Slight Case of Overbombing, released a year later in 1993.
+"Temple of Love (1992)" did not appear on Some Girls Wander by Mistake, but it did appear on the Sisters of Mercy's greatest hits album A Slight Case of Overbombing, released a year later in 1993.
 It was produced by Eldritch, and additional production credits were given to Ian Stanley, the former Tears for Fears keyboardist.

-Shortly after, the band would be reduced to just a duo of Eldritch and new guitarist Adam Pearson.

 The song does appear on the 2017 deluxe reissue of Some Girls Wander by Mistake.

+In 2025, fashion designer Rick Owens entitled his retrospective exhibition at Palais Galliera Paris "Temple of Love" in specific reference to The Sisters of Mercy song "Temple of Love".